About NSW FSS Recertification online training:

 When you have your USI, please send your USI number by email to firstname.lastname@example.org

 It is preferable that you forward the email that you receive from USI to us.
 Otherwise, please copy and paste the USI number to ensure that the USI number you give is correct.

 Is this Online FSS course Approved?

 Yes.
-Centre for Training is approved by the NSW Food Authority to deliver and assess this training and to issue NSW Food Safety Supervisor Certificates on behalf of the Authority.
+Centre for Training is an ASQA approved RTO and approved by the NSW Food Authority to deliver and assess this training and to issue NSW Food Safety Supervisor Certificates on behalf of the Authority.
 Our FSS Trainers/assessors are also approved.

-The cost includes training and assessment, your NSW Food Safety Supervisor (FSS) Certificate and Statement of Attainment for unit SITXFSA001 and SITXFSA002.
+The cost includes training and assessment and your new NSW Food Safety Supervisor (FSS) Certificate.

 How to prevent contamination